See these resources for guidelines and tips on completing course activities.

 In this course we consider films anthropologically, such that we do not treat films as static objects of analysis, but as (not always successful) attempts at world-making that unfold only in ongoing dialogue with diverse viewers, including ourselves (See Westmoreland on Multimodality!).
 That means we seek to engage with films ethnographically in some way, such that we center the ongoing film-viewer/audience relationship.
 We'll do that by creating a short (no more than 10 minute) (auto)ethnographic video on a Tibet-related feature film (documentary or fictional) of your choice.

-• Your Course Portfolio Assessment and Suggested Grade
+• Final Portfolio Reflection and Suggested Grade